 Another opportunity for NSD parents to participate in their child’s education

 Parents and guardians have another way to participate in the education system at Northland School Division (NSD).
-Until the end of February, NSD schools will be working with parents to fill out the Accountability Pillar Survey.
+Until April 28, 2021, NSD schools will be working with parents to fill out the Alberta Education Assurance Survey.

-The Accountability Pillar uses a set of 16 indicators.
+The Alberta Education Assurance Survey uses a set of 16 indicators.
 Data on these indicators consists of surveys of students, parents, guardians, and teachers on various aspects of education quality, student outcomes such as dropout and high school completion rates, and provincial assessments of student learning.
 All surveys are anonymous and ask questions about experiences with your school.
 In addition to English and French, the parent survey is available in Cree and Dene.
-The responses collected in the survey are provided to and reviewed by all school staff, the board of trustees and the Alberta Government.
+The responses collected in the survey are provided to and reviewed by all school staff, the board of trustees, and the Alberta Government.

-The surveys are being mailed to all NSD schools.
-Parents and guardians who have students in grades 4, 7 and 10 will be asked to fill out the survey (unless the school has fewer than 120 students in grades 4-12 in which case the survey will be expanded to include all parents and guardians).
+The surveys are being delivered to all NSD schools.
+Parents and guardians who have in-school learning or at-home learning students in grades 4, 7, and 10 will be asked to fill out the survey (unless the school has fewer than 120 students in grades 4-12 in which case the survey will be expanded to include all parents and guardians).

-Schools are implementing strategies such as organizing an event and home visits to help parents and guardians fill out this important survey.
+Schools are implementing strategies to help parents and guardians fill out this important survey.
 Please contact your local school if you have any questions.